The Edison State Community College Federal School Code is 012750.

 The Edison State Scholarship Application is your ticket to applying for 35+ campus-based scholarships.
 These scholarships are listed under the first tab below.
 Scholarships listed under the second tab below are available with the submission of a separate application.

 The Edison State Scholarship Application is your ticket to applying for any of the following campus-based scholarships.
-The 2020–2021 Edison State Scholarship Application period has now closed.
-The 2021–2022 Edison State Scholarship Application will be available November 1, 2020.
-Deadline for submission is March 1, 2021.
+The 2022–2023 Edison State Scholarship Application will be available beginning November 1, 2021.

 Adult Learner ScholarshipThe Adult Learner Scholarship provides up to $1,000 to adult learners.
 Applicants must be at least 25 years old.
 Current or returning students must have completed the 2020–2021 FAFSA and all financial aid paperwork.
 Applicants must be in good academic standing with at least a 2.0 cumulative GPS and must have completed at least 67% of all classes attempted at Edison State.
-A 250-word essay on the following topic must be included with application: "How would furthering your education change your life and how would this scholarship help."
-Amount of scholarship award is based upon number of credit hours taken.
 For students enrolled in 1 to 8 credit hours—scholarship award is $500.
 For students enrolled in 9 or more credit hours—scholarship award is $1,000.

 Mary Rebecca Allen Memorial Scholarship